renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 The inclusion of the Iron-Worker Ratfolk in the Protectorate brought profitable trade, and with it chnage.
 The "tribute" that the Iron-Workers pay to the Terrace-Builders is minor, but profit from trade with them is significant; the Terrace-Builters also charge a tarrif on goods carried over the extensive network of roads that they maintain through the Raptor's Peaks at the center of the Ruby Plane.
-Much as the city-states collected the agricultural product of the terraced farms and distributed food among their citizens, now they collect tribute and tarrifs from trade, and distribute this among their people—minus a portion claimed by the city-states themselves.
+Much as the city-states collected the agricultural product of the terraced farms and distributed food among their citizens, now they collect tribute and tarrifs from trade, and distribute this among their people — minus a portion claimed by the city-states themselves.
 This means, in practice, that the city-states are well-funded, and that those doing corvee labor now receive a modest wage.

 To encourage profitable trade and useful craft, most Terrace-Builder city-states allow members of the Soldier and Farmer castes to purchase an exemption from certain corvee duties.